mal0101/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Prototype: void print_most_numbers(void);
 Do not print 2 and 4
-You can only use _putchar twice in your code
+You can only use _putchar twice in your code_

+5- Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.

+Prototype: void more_numbers(void);
+You can only use _putchar three times in your code_